robin-thomas/zenith/README.md

 # Zenith

-## Inspiration
-Advertising and Blockchain are two areas I'm pretty much interested in.
-Advertising, because that's what my daily work entails.
-Blockchain, because I love smart contracts and their decentralized aspect.
-Trying to bring both these worlds a bit closer is what inspired me to build Zenith.

-## What it does

 Zenith is a decentralized advertising platform that connects advertisers and publishers through smart contracts, eliminating the need for middlemen.

 Advertisers enjoy secure, verifiable transactions, while publishers are rewarded fairly for their user engagement.
 Join the DeFi advertising revolution and unlock your advertising potential with Zenith today.